acolomb/elf-mangle/README.md

 section names might be `.data` or `.rodata` for example--wherever the compiler has placed interesting information.

-Given just an input ELF file name, *elf-mangle* just tries to parse the symbol table and then exits.
+Given only an input ELF file name, *elf-mangle* just tries to parse the symbol table and then exits.
 To display the symbols found, use the `--print` option.
-It defaults to `pretty`, calling any print function *elf-mangle* has for known symbols (see the section "Application Extensions" below for how to use them).
+It defaults to `pretty` mode, calling any print function *elf-mangle* has for known symbols (see the section "Application Extensions" below for how to use them).
 Since by default no symbol has a known special meaning, only the symbol names are